bison--/meltwithme/README.md

 ### CO2-Monitor

+**Note:** Not setting the `DEVICE_PATH` in `conf_local.py` will result in auto-detecting the device path, which still needs the `rw` (read/write) rights to be set, but it will show you the path if it can be detected, making the manual guesswork superfluous.

 This may differ from system to system, but what worked for me (Ubuntu 24.04):

 * run `ll -l /dev/hidraw*`